amrelabbasy11/Weather_App/README.md

-# Python Application Deployment with Jenkins, Docker, Vagrant, and Ansible
+# Automated Deployment of a Python Application Using Jenkins, Docker, Vagrant, Ansible, and Kubernetes

 # Introduction
 This repository contains all the necessary files and configurations to automate the deployment of a Weather Monitoring System using Jenkins, Docker, Vagrant, and Ansible.
 The goal is to establish a robust and scalable pipeline for building, deploying, and managing the application efficiently.